tari-labs/tari-university/src/network-analysis/probabilistic-attack/building_blocks.md

 are equally likely, each having a probability of $\frac{1}{32}$.
 Since the first four tosses turn up heads, the probability that the next toss is a head is $\frac{1}{2}$ .
 While a run of five heads has a probability of $\frac{1}{32} = 0.03125$, the misunderstanding lies in not realizing that this is the case only before the first coin is tossed.
-After the first four tosses, the results are no longer unknown, so the probability at that point is equal to $one​$.
+After the first four tosses, the results are no longer unknown, so the probability at that point is equal to $one$.
 The reasoning that it is more likely that a fifth toss is more likely to be tails because the previous four tosses were heads, with a run of luck in the past influencing the odds in the future, forms the basis of the fallacy [[13]].